-All Yavapai College P.D. personnel, dorm managers and R.A.'s have received training in administering NARCAN (naloxone), an FDA nasal spray that counteracts the life-threatening effects of an opioid overdose.
+Select YC personnel have received training in administering NARCAN (naloxone), an FDA approved nasal spray that helps to counteract the life-threatening effects of an opioid overdose.

 Designer Drugs

 Illegal drugs are defined in terms of their chemical formulas, but underground chemists can modify the molecular structure of certain illegal drugs to produce analogs known as designer drugs, which do not meet these definitions.
 These drugs can be several hundred times stronger than the drugs they are designed to imitate.
 Many of the so- called designer drugs are related to amphetamines and have mild stimulant properties but are mostly euphoriants.
 They can produce severe neurochemical damage to the brain.
 The narcotic analogs can cause symptoms such as those seen in Parkinson's disease, including uncontrollable tremors, drooling, impaired speech, paralysis and irreversible brain damage.
 Analogs of amphetamines and methamphetamines cause nausea, blurred vision, chills or sweating and faintness.